billyen2012/next-api-router/README.md

 ### If Deployed to Vercel

-if you are deploying to Vercel, this is strongly discouraged to create a sub router in the apporach shown above, instead, you can do following:
+if you are deploying to Vercel, this is recommended to use the following approach.

 ```text
 app/